nandac/letterloom/docs/manual.typ

 - Supports multilingual documents with customizable labels.

-Whether you're preparing formal business correspondence or crafting a personal letter, `letterloom` makes creating visually appealing documents both straightforward and efficient.
+Regardless of whether you are preparing a formal business correspondence, or crafting a personal letter, `letterloom` makes creating visually appealing documents both straightforward and efficient.

 == Usage